In a move to boost the ‘Dubai the Capital of Islamic Economy’ initiative

 Sultan Al Howymel, Chief Executive Officer of International Center of Islamic Economy, said: “Through this forum, the center employs competition and creativity as a strategy to stimulate innovation among entrepreneurs.
 By encouraging innovative ideas, we look to transform them into viable projects within the Islamic economy, which has a huge local and regional markets.
 The forum comes in line with the Center’s objectives to provide a platform that pushes research and development, and best practices in the Islamic economy.”

-Amna Lootah, Assistant Director General – Finance, Commercial & Customer relations Division Foster of DAFZA Innovation & Future Unit, said: “DAFZA launched the Entrepreneurs Forum in line with its strategy to support the Islamic economy through innovation, placing the importance of developing new products, innovative projects and creative ideas in line with the global Islamic laws.
-The ‘Innovative Ideas’ competition is part of the three initiatives launched by DAFZA in partnership with the International Center of Islamic Economy to foster innovation among entrepreneurs and enrich the various Islamic markets.”
+Amna Lootah, Assistant Director General – Finance, Commercial & Customer relations Division Foster of DAFZ Innovation & Future Unit, said: “DAFZ launched the Entrepreneurs Forum in line with its strategy to support the Islamic economy through innovation, placing the importance of developing new products, innovative projects and creative ideas in line with the global Islamic laws.
+The ‘Innovative Ideas’ competition is part of the three initiatives launched by DAFZ in partnership with the International Center of Islamic Economy to foster innovation among entrepreneurs and enrich the various Islamic markets.”

 The International Center of Islamic Economy has been launched as a pioneering centre in Islamic economy to push for global initiatives and applications in line with the ‘Dubai the Capital of Islamic Economy’ initiative.
 The Center was formed with a strong economic foundation aimed at contributing in building a better future for global economies and markets.
 The Center develops economic products and services, including designing and developing specialized training programs, following international standards.
 It also qualifies professionals in economic organizations.